mkinney/targets/readme.txt

 Here is a picture of the initial hardware setup: https://github.com/mkinney/targets/blob/master/pi_with_hat_and_servo.png

+I really like this work https://www.thingiverse.com/thing:3319383 I plan to use this as inspiration for the direction of this project even though I had created some prototypes using some boards, rulers, and screws.

 Note: The guide at https://learn.adafruit.com/raspberry-pi-zero-creation/text-file-editing was most helpful getting started.
 If there are any questions about getting up and running, please visit that page.

 Steps: